Whether it's your first home or your next house, I'll help you through the process. Contact me and I'll make sure you're a well-informed buyer.

 • Close escrow when all instructions of seller and buyer are complete

-• Tell you what's best - the escrow holder stays a neutral, third-party status
+• Offer advice - the escrow company must stay at a fair, third-party status

 Mortgage Escrow Account